About Girls Rock! Aotearoa

-Girls Rock! is a week-long holiday programme for women, transgender and gender non-conforming youth where music is the medium to build confidence, empowerment and foster social change.
-Campers between the ages of 12-17 years will form bands, learn instruments, attend workshops and write an original song to be performed at a concert for friends and family at the end of camp.
+Girls Rock! is a series of week-long holiday programme for women, and/or intersex, transgender and gender non-conforming youth where music is the medium to build confidence, empowerment and foster social change.
+Campers between the ages of 12-17 years will form bands, learn instruments, attend workshops and write an original song to be performed at a concert for friends and family at a showcase.

 The goals of GR!A

 - To help young women, and/or intersex, transgender and gender non-conforming youth build confidence and practical skills in songwriting and music through tutoring and practice

 - To utilise the talent of local songwriters and music-makers to help mentor and guide participants

 - To educate young people through talks and collaborative workshops on songwriting, design, feminism and wellbeing

 - To support and promote the presence of women, and/or intersex, transgender and gender non-conforming youth in music

 The kaupapa of Girls Rock!
 Aotearoa is to create the world we want to live in – a more equal and inspiring place.
 We are a non-profit organisation made up of musicians and music lovers with years of music industry experience.
 We are committed to guiding the advancement and empowerment of young women, and/or intersex, transgender and gender non-conforming youth.